Your employment rights during COVID-19

 The Living with COVID-19 plan aims to help people go about their daily lives as much as possible, while managing the behaviour of the virus.

-During Level 5 restrictions, you should work from home unless it is absolutely essential for you to go to work in person.
+During Level 5 restrictions you should work from home unless it is absolutely essential for you to go to work in person.
 Only essential workers can travel to work and only essential retail and essential services can remain open.
-Construction and manufacturing can continue to operate.
-Employers continue to determine what roles are required to be done in the workplace and therefore which staff must report to their workplaces.
 You should engage with your employer as soon as possible if you have concerns about being asked to attend your workplace.

 If your employer has no work for you, or less work than usual

-Your employer may have closed their business during COVID-19 restrictions and sent you home.
-This is called a temporary lay-off.
+If your employer has closed their business during COVID-19 restrictions and sent you home, this is called a temporary lay-off.
 During lay off you remain an employee even if you are not being paid.
 Find out more about lay-off and short-time working.

 Employers can use the Employment Wage Subsidy Scheme to help them with some of the costs of paying wages.
-This means that workers retain their link with employers and there is no need for them to personally submit a jobseeker's claim.
+This means that workers retain their link with employers and they do not need to personally submit a jobseeker's claim.

-If your employer cannot pay you and you have lost all your employment, you can apply for the COVID-19 Pandemic Unemployment Payment.
+If your employer cannot pay you and you have lost all your employment, you should apply for the COVID-19 Pandemic Unemployment Payment.

 If your employer reduces your hours to 3 days or less per week from your normal full-time hours, you can apply for a payment called Short Time Work Support which is a form of Jobseeker’s Benefit.